fluidself/fluidself.org/_books/psychology/strangers-to-ourselves.md

 There is increasing evidence that people's constructed self bears little correspondence to their nonconscious self.
 One consequence of this fact is that the two personalities predict different kinds of behavior.
 The adaptive unconscious is more likely to influence people's uncontrolled, implicit responses, whereas the constructed self is more likely to influence people's deliberative, explicit responses.
 When people describe their own personalities, they are often reporting their conscious theories and constructions that may or may not correspond to the dispositions and motives of their adaptive unconscious.
 It appears to be to people's advantage to develop conscious theories that correspond at least somewhat with the personality of their adaptive unconscious.

-**The Personality of the Adaptive Unconscious**
+### The Personality of the Adaptive Unconscious

-- NONCONSCIOUS "IF-THEN" JUDGMENTS
+- Nonconscious "if-then" jugdments

-- SCANNING PATTERNS: CHRONIC ACCESSIBILITY
+- Scanning patterns: chronic accessibility

-- TRANSFERENCE: SEEING THE OLD IN THE NEW
+- Transference: seeing the old in the new

-- DUAL MOTIVES AND GOALS
+- Dual motives and goals

-**The Conscious Causality Question**
+### The Conscious Causality Question

 A sense of conscious will cannot be taken as evidence that conscious thoughts really did cause our behavior.
 The causal role of conscious thought has been vastly overrated; instead, it is often a post-hoc explanation of responses that emanated from the adaptive unconscious.

-**Knowing How We Feel**
+### Knowing How We Feel

 We have portrayed the adaptive unconscious as a system of mental processes that are inaccessible, no matter how much people try to observe them.
-Whereas feelings and attitudes can reside out of sight, they appear to have a greater potential to reach awareness--if people can succeed in finding them through the smoke screen of their conscious theories about how they feel.
+Whereas feelings and attitudes can reside out of sight, they appear to have a greater potential to reach awareness—if people can succeed in finding them through the smoke screen of their conscious theories about how they feel.
 This is often a matter of being a good observer of how one acts (e.g., how one responds in the presence of African Americans), rather than a matter of looking inward and introspecting about one's feelings.

-**Knowing How We Will Feel**
+### Knowing How We Will Feel

 - THE FLEETINGNESS OF EMOTIONAL REACTIONS

 - IT'S THE CHASE THAT MATTERS.
 Daily absorption is more important than the paycheck at the end of the month, as long as that paycheck covers our basic needs.

-**Introspection and Self-Narratives**
+### Introspection and Self-Narratives

 Although it may feel as though we are discovering important truths about ourselves when we introspect, we are not gaining direct access to the adaptive unconscious.
 Introspection is more like literary criticism in which we are the text to be understood.
 Just as there is no single truth that lies within a literary text, but many truths, so are there many truths about a person that can be constructed.
 The analogy I favor is introspection as a personal narrative, whereby people construct stories about their lives, much as a biographer would.
 We weave what we can observe (our conscious thoughts, feelings, and memories, our own behavior, the reactions of other people to us) into a story that, with luck, captures at least a part what we cannot observe (our nonconscious personality traits, goals, and feelings).